aravindsnarayan/vault-secret-agent/README.md

 6. **Caching with TTL**: Implements an in-memory cache with configurable Time-To-Live (TTL) for secrets, reducing API calls and improving response times while ensuring data freshness.

 7. **Template Pre-compilation**: Parses and compiles templates only once, caching the results for subsequent renderings.
 Templates are automatically recompiled if the source file changes.

+8. **Memory Security**: Implements comprehensive memory protection for sensitive data:
+   - **SecureString Type**: Custom type that stores sensitive strings in protected memory and zeroes the memory when garbage collected
+   - **Memory Locking**: Prevents sensitive memory pages from being swapped to disk, reducing the risk of secrets being written to persistent storage
+   - **Secure Cleanup**: Automatically cleans up sensitive data when it's no longer needed
+   - **Garbage Collection Integration**: Uses finalizers to ensure proper cleanup even when objects go out of scope
+   - **Zero-Copy Design**: Minimizes unnecessary copying of sensitive data in memory

 ## 🤝 Contributing